Kristina01111000/Drws_site/README.md

 to do:
 - Make quizzes for the 4 month course after lessons are added
-- add new mobile sidebar -> make sure the scroll works better
 - For articles always have picture wrapped by text
 - update plugin list
-- Make quizzes for the 4 month course after lessons are added
-- For articles always have picture wrapped by text